riakhaitan/tp/docs/UserGuide.md

 ### Filtering expenses: `filter`

-Filters expenses with the date provided.
+Filters expenses with the date or category provided.
 At least one of the fields in brackets need to be present.
 Date format must be provided in yyyy-MM-dd format or in yyyy-MM format.
 If date provided is in yyyy-MM format, the displayed will include all the results of that month.